Aurebesh Translator

 The script was created by graphic designer Stephen Crane for the original Star Wars films, first appearing as readouts on screens aboard the Death Star in 1977.
 It's been canon ever since, showing up on ship displays, datapads, signage across Coruscant, and as the star wars written language on official merchandise.

 Type a name, phrase, or sentence into the box and the tool handles the conversion instantly.
-For another fictional language with its own dedicated writing system, the Elvish Translator covers Tolkien's scripts of Middle-earth.
+For another Star Wars language tool, the Huttese Translator covers Jabba-style spoken dialogue.

 1. Type or paste English text into the left box